-(6) Taste and food quality evaluation and consumer acceptance studies.
+6. Taste and food quality evaluation and consumer acceptance studies.
 This exemption applies if wholesome foods without additives are consumed, or if a food is consumed that contains a food ingredient at or below the level and for a use found to be safe, or agricultural, chemical or environmental contaminant at or below the level found to be safe by FDA or approved by the Environmental Protection Agency or the Food Safety and Inspection Service of the U.S. Department of Agriculture.

-(7) Storage or maintenance for secondary research use of identifiable private information or identifiable biospecimens for which broad consent is required.
-This requires that an IRB conduct limited IRB review to make the following determinations: a) broad consent for storage, maintenance, and secondary research use of identifiable private information or identifiable biospecimens is obtained in accordance with the requirements of § II.116(a)(1)-(4), and (a)(6), and (d); b) broad consent is appropriately documented or waiver of documentation is appropriate, in accordance with § II.117; and c) if a change is made for research purposes in the way the identifiable private information or identifiable private information or identifiable private information or identifiable biospecimens are stored or maintained, adequate provisions must be in place to protect the privacy of subjects and to maintain the confidentiality of data.
+7. Storage or maintenance for secondary research use of identifiable private information or identifiable biospecimens for which broad consent is required.
+This requires that an IRB conduct limited IRB review to make the following determinations:

+a) Broad consent for storage, maintenance, and secondary research use of identifiable private information or identifiable biospecimens is obtained in accordance with the requirements of 1.16(a)(1)-(4), and (a)(6), and (d);

+b) Broad consent is appropriately documented or waiver of documentation is appropriate, in accordance with § ll.117; and c) If a change is made for research purposes in the way the identifiable private information or identifiable biospecimens are stored or maintained, adequate provisions must be in place to protect the privacy of subjects and to maintain the confidentiality of data.

-(8) Category 8 allows the secondary analysis of existing private identifiable data and identifiable biospecimens provided broad consent was secured and the documentation of consent was either secured or waived.
+8. Category 8 allows the secondary analysis of existing private identifiable data and identifiable biospecimens provided broad consent was secured and the documentation of consent was either secured or waived.
 The IRB must also conduct a limited IRB review to determine that there are adequate provisions to protect the privacy of subjects and maintain the confidentiality of data as noted in 46.111(a)(7), and that the use is within the scope of the broad consent.
 Category 8 also requires that the investigator does not include returning individual research results to subjects as part of the study plan; however, the exemption does not prevent investigators from returning results if required by law.